Time outdoors makes kids happier, healthier and smarter.

 Public Health and Wellness

-When kids and their families spend more time outdoors, using the natural infrastructure that exists in every community, communities see meaningful, documented improvements to health and wellbeing.
+When kids and their families spend more time outdoors, communities see meaningful, documented improvements to public health and wellbeing.
 When we make the benefits of outdoor experiences accessible to everyone, everywhere, we build stronger connections and communities.

 Education and Workforce Development